rmessina1010/rm_form/README.md

 # RMJS_lib
-A PHP class that generates and manages the life cycle of a HTML from.
+An extensible PHP class that generates and manages the life cycle of a HTML from.

 Life Cycle Steps:
 1) Check Submission